wolfram74/string_parser_exercise/README.md

 Then, build a web based front-end that will submit arbitrary text to this service via AJAX and show the result.
 Additionally, the rendered result should include a visual representation of where corrections were made in the text.

+Define sentences as "Any string greater than length 0 followed by a ."

 check list:
 1: page with a text box
 2: route that intakes text and tweaks text, renders it on page
 3: ajaxify the front end.